PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 **Note:**

-1. **Currently, the official PaddleX only provides precompiled packages for CUDA 11.8 + cuDNN 8.9**; support for CUDA 12 is in progress.
+1. **Currently, the precompiled package of CUDA 12.6 + cuDNN 9.5  provided by PaddleX only supports the OpenVINO and ONNXRuntime backends and does not yet support the TensorRT backend.**
 2. Only one version of the high-performance inference plugin should exist in the same environment.
 3. For Windows systems, it is currently recommended to install and use the high-performance inference plugin within a Docker container or in [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) environments.